ethical-haquer/Galaxy-Flasher/README.md

 - [ ] Printing a description of any PIT file

 ## Planned improvements
++ Built in installer and setup for .NET and Thor.
-+ Different themes: dark, light, etc. (With the current look as a "Windows" one)
++ Different themes: dark, light, etc. (With the current look as a "Windows" theme)

 ## Install Instructions
 First, Thor has to be installed (If it isn't already).
 Here is how:
 > [!NOTE]
-> The .NET Framework _is_ propreitary, but Thor depends on it.
+> The .NET Framework is propreitary, but Thor depends on it.
 + Install the .NET 7 Runtime.
 Instructions to do so can be found [here](https://learn.microsoft.com/en-us/dotnet/core/install/) (under the "Linux" section).
 + Install Thor.
 Go [here](https://github.com/Samsung-Loki/Thor/releases) and download the latest "Linux.zip".
 + Next, unzip the "Linux.zip" file somewhere, and run: